jd-anabi/functional-programming/lambda-calculus-conditionals.md

 NOT := &lambda;x. (&lambda;p.&lambda;q. q) (&lambda;p.&lambda;q. p) = &lambda;x.
 FALSE TRUE

-As an exercise, I would like you to verify the defintions of AND, OR, and NOT by using the truth tables above.
+As an exercise, I would like you to verify these defintions of AND, OR, and NOT by using the truth tables above.
 Once you have done that, we can begin learning about [De Bruijn indices](https://jd-anabi.github.io/functional-programming/de-bruijn-indices).